olimorris/persisted.nvim/README.md

 - Automatically saves the active session under `.local/share/nvim/sessions` on exit
 - Simple API to restore the current or last session
-- Make use of sessions per git branch
+- Support for sessions across git branches
 - Specify custom directory to save sessions
+- Stop or even delete the current sessions

 ## ⚡️ Requirements